RobertNikolasDaniel/PROJECT-ust-cash-curve-ws/README.md

 # Carry Engine

-One of the major focuses of the project was distinguishing between:
+One of the primary focuses of the project was distinguishing between:

 - headline yield
 - actual economic carry